LairdCP/BL65x-Zephyr-Tutorials/docs/ubuntu.md

-8. Reboot dev kit and verify LED1 is flashing
+8. Verify LED1 is flashing